ory/docs/docs/oathkeeper/api-access-rules.md

 }
 ```

-The `subject` field configures what subject is passed on to keto warden.
+The `subject` field configures what subject is passed on to the ORY Keto endpoint.
 The `subject` value is a string which will be parsed by the Go [`text/template`](https://golang.org/pkg/text/template/)
 package for value substitution, receiving the [`AuthenticationSession`](https://github.com/ory/oathkeeper/blob/92c09fb28552949cd034ed5555c87dfda91407a3/proxy/authenticator.go#L19)
 struct: